 Protein is the most unique of all macros because it is not a preferred source of energy and is the least likely to be stored as body fat.
 Protein also helps maintain lean muscle takes more energy to digest (more thermogenic than the other macros), and is thought to help control hunger and reduce cravings.

 Research continues to suggest that higher protein intake may support more weight loss, but the amount of protein you actually need is still widely debated.
 US Dietary Guidelines recommend 0.36 to 0.45 grams per pound of body weight - while others argue this amount is based around getting minimum adequate needs for the general population and does not take into account differences in body composition and fitness needs.

 Some studies point to 0.45 to 0.55 grams/pound body weight as the minimum intake (2,3,4,5,6).
 And when looking at weight loss in specific, some studies argue that even higher protein intake at 0.6 to 0.72 grams/pound, and meals providing at least 25 to 30g of protein are associated with decreases in appetite and better weight management overall (7).
 Furthermore, studies looking at athletes who are cutting calories, suggest that intakes as high as 1 to 1.5 g/pound to minimize their loss of lean mass (8,9,10,11).

 Overall, science suggests that approximately 0.6 to 1.0 grams of protein per pound of body weight with sufficient energy intake can support building lean mass while cutting calories.

 And while some research still argues that eating more than 0.8 grams/pound does not result in any additional benefits, additional intake has not shown to be harmful either.

-How Much Fat Per Day to Lose Weight?
+How Much Fat Should You Eat to Lose Weight?